SeroLife/devops-tech-test/README.md

 ## Requirements

-- Infrastructure must be managed by IaC (In house we use Terraform)
+- Infrastructure must be managed by Terraform
-- You must use the https://api.carbonintensity.org.uk API to ingest the data
+- You must use the GCP platform
-  - Example usage of the above API - https://api.carbonintensity.org.uk/intensity/2023-01-01T10:00/2023-01-01T11:00
-- You can use any programming language or framework for the API (In house we use Typescript and NodeJS)

 ## Deliverables

 - A system for ingesting National Grid consumption data every hour
 - A persistent data store for storing the ingested data
-- A public API for accessing the stored data
+- A public API for accessing the stored data (supplied)
 - A deployed API and infrastructure
 - Example usage of the API using CURL or Postman